todofixthis/filters/docs/extensions.rst

      },
    )

-Note in the example above that you can register as many filters as you want.
+Note in the examples above that you can register as many filters as you want.

 .. tip::
    The name that you assign to each entry point is used as the attribute name